snuq/SnuSlideshowGenerator/Readme.md

 ## Advanced Editing, Extras
 Extras are python scripts kept in a subfolder 'Extras' placed where this addon file is located.
 Each extra script defines what is created in the slide scene when it is imported.
 The script's filename will determine the name of the extra listed in the UI, minus the .py extension.
-The script may do whatever it pleases with the passed in scene, but it should not adjust any other scene.
 An extra script with the filename "None.py" will always be ignored by the generator, and is used as an example file.

-The script must have the following function:
+All extra scripts must contain the following function: `def extra(data):`
-`def extra(image_scene, image_plane, target_empty, camera, extra_amount, extra_text, extra_texture):`

-Passed in variables are as follows:
+The 'data' variable is a dictonary containing the following keys:

+Passed in variable is a dictionary with the following keys:
-* image_scene - A `<bpy_struct, Struct("Scene")>`
+* 'image_scene' - a Blender Scene
-   This is the scene that the slide has been created in.
+   This is the scene that the slide has been placed in.
-   The script should be working in this scene.
-The function should start with setting the current scene to the image_scene.
+   The script should be working in this scene, so starting with setting the current scene to image_scene is a good idea.

-* image_plane - A `<bpy_struct, Struct("Object")>`
-   This is a mesh plane with one face.
+* 'image_plane' - a 3D Object, specifically a mesh plane
    This is the plane object that the slide image is on.
-   This mesh will be centered at point (0, 0, 0), it will be 1 blender unit in size along the y axis, and it will be facing in the positive global z direction.
+   The image_plane will be located at the point (0, 0, 0).
+It will be 1 blender unit long on it's y axis, and it will be facing in the positive global z direction.
-   The generator script does not animate this in any way.
+   This plane is not animated in any way.

+* 'material' - a Material
+   The Material applied to the image plane.

+* 'material_output' - a 'ShaderNodeOutputMaterial' Node
+   This is the shader output for the node tree.

+* 'material_mix' - a 'ShaderNodeMixShader' Node
+   Input 1 controls the mix between the shaded and shadeless nodes - 0 is fully shadeless, 1 is fully shaded.

+* 'material_texture' - a 'ShaderNodeTexImage' Node
+   This contains the image texture.

+* 'material_shadeless' - a 'ShaderNodeEmission' Node
+   This node's texture is the image, and it outputs to the mix node.

+* 'material_shaded' - a 'ShaderNodeBsdfPrincipled' Node
+   This node's texture is the image, and it outputs to the mix node.

-* target_empty - A `<bpy_struct, Struct("Object")>`
+* 'target_empty' - a 'plain axes' empty
-   This is a "Plain Axes" type of empty.
    This is the empty that is shown in the slideshow generator as the cross.
-   This is used as the target for the transforms, but may have other uses.
+   This is meant specifically for the transforms, but may have other uses.

-* camera - A `<bpy_struct, Struct("Object")>`
+* 'camera' - a Camera object
-   This is a camera, the scene camera.
+   This is the scene camera.
+   The camera will be located about 1.93 blender units (depending on the transform) above the plane in the global z direction, and pointing in the global negative z direction.
    This is already set up and parented to the transform, and will be moving and/or scaled in most cases.
-   The camera will be located about 1.93 blender units (depending on the transform) above the image_plane in the global z direction, and pointing in the global negative z direction.
    If you wish for an object to be stationary relative to the camera, make sure to parent it to this.

-* extra_amount - A float variable between 0.0 and 1.0.
+* 'extra_amount' - a float variable between 0.0 and 1.0
    This is exposed to the UI and is meant to control the 'strength' of the extra scene - for instance the amount of blur on a blurred background, or the extrusion amount of text.
    The value of 0.5 should be a nice average amount, 0 should be too little for normal usage, and 1 should be too much for normal usage.

-* extra_text - A string variable.
+* 'extra_text' - a string variable
    This is exposed to the UI and can be used for text objects in the extra scene.

-* extra_texture - A `<bpy_struct, Struct("Image")>`, or a `None` if not able to be loaded.
+* 'extra_texture' - a Blender Image, or a None if not able to be loaded
    This is exposed to the UI and can be a still image or a video.